GoogleContainerTools/kaniko/README.md

 #### --skip-tls-verify

-Set this flag to skip TLS certificate validation when connecting to a registry.
+Set this flag to skip TLS certificate validation when pushing to a registry.
+It is supposed to be used for testing purposes only and should not be used in production!

+#### --skip-tls-verify-pull

+Set this flag to skip TLS certificate validation when pulling from a registry.
 It is supposed to be used for testing purposes only and should not be used in production!

 #### --snapshotMode